Jose Espinoza (jockey)

-José Luis Espinoza (born December 17, 1969 in Mexico City, Mexico) is a Mexican retired jockey in American Thoroughbred horse racing.
+José Luis Espinoza (born December 17, 1969, in Mexico City, Mexico) is a Mexican retired jockey in American Thoroughbred horse racing.
+He is the older brother of U.S. Triple Crown-winning jockey Victor Espinoza.

+Career

 Espinoza rode in his first Kentucky Derby in 2013, guiding Giant Finish to a 10th-place finish for Sunrise Stables and trainer Anthony Dutrow.

 In August 2013, Espinoza suffered a traumatic brain injury when he was thrown from a mount after crossing the finish line.
 This head injury effectively ended his career as a jockey.
 After 8 months of treatment, he retired at the age of 44 with a total of 856 wins.

-He is the older brother of U.S. Triple Crown winning jockey, Victor Espinoza.